bih/list-of-slideshow-karaoke-slides/README.md

 # List of Slideshow Karaoke Slides

+*This is no longer maintained.
+Feel free to fork this repository.*

 At many hackathons and events around the world, we play a game that's known as [Slideshow Karaoke][wikipedia].
 It also goes by the name Powerpoint-Karaoke or Battle Decks.
 Basically, an audience watches a person present a random set of slides that they have never seen before, often with the slides being controlled by someone else.
 It's a lot of fun, with plenty of laughter and improvisation.

 However, finding good slides is difficult.
 This repository should hopefully solve that.